BBBalls/hillside_hermitage_archive/_posts/2023-08-28-essay-Anigha-Sila_is_Samadhi.md

-“I am safe” unless you’re safe *from something?* What’s more, how can that safety and the joy arising from it become the central theme of your experience, your *abiding* as said in the Suttas, unless that which was a threat before is still being equally *recognized*?
-Forgetting about the threat would mean forgetting about the safety, even in mundane terms.
+“I am safe” unless you’re safe *from something?* What’s more, how can that safety and the joy arising from it become the central theme of your experience, your *abiding* as said in the Suttas, unless that which was a threat before is still being equally *recognized? *Forgetting about the threat would mean forgetting about the safety, even in mundane terms.
 This is why one who succeeds in this practice fully and disengages  from sensuality correctly has “blindfolded” Māra: